 You won’t find an official sign for the water tank trail on the Hole in The Rock Road, but you can find the actual trail (and water tank area) if you follow your GPS to the next trail head on this list which is Coyote Gulch Access Point.

-Basically the water tank trail is the next best thing to the Sneaker Route and many people elect to take this trail to Coyote Gulch.
-It will also take you to the same exact descent area as the Sneaker Route will and it will be about a 2 mile hike to that descent spot.
+Basically the water tank trail is the Sneaker Route and many people elect to take this trail to Coyote Gulch.
+It takes you to a section of Coyote Gulch involving a rope climb down (it’s optional to use the rope) and it’s right next to Jacob Hamlin Arch.

 This trail head is literally 100 feet away from the water tank trail head and you will be able to find it on your GPS.
 It’s actually the one I went to the first time I went to Coyote Gulch.